 Make sure that you are running the latest versions of all the Native Instruments and other plug-ins in your session.
 You will find the latest product updates in Native Access or in our UPDATES page.

 Managing your System Resources

 - Make sure you have enough RAM to run Pro Tools and your plug-ins together.
 2 GB is usually the minimum for this application, and 3 or 4 GB is recommended for good performance.

-- If you are using plug-ins that use large sample libraries, you might want to put these libraries on their own hard drive.
+- If you are operating plug-ins that use large sample libraries, you might want to put these libraries on their own hard drive.
 This can be a third drive completely independent of your OS and audio drives.
-Native Instruments plug-ins which include larger libraries are MASCHINE, BATTERY, KONTAKT.
+Native Instruments plug-ins which include larger libraries are MASCHINE, BATTERY and KONTAKT.
 Please note also that plug-ins from other manufacturers may benefit from this (or even require it) as well if they use large sample libraries.

 - Comment insérer des plug-ins Native Instruments dans Pro Tools 11 (ou version supérieure)

 - Envoyer du MIDI depuis le plug-in KOMPLETE KONTROL dans Pro Tools

 - Sampling with the MASCHINE 2 Plug-in in Pro Tools 12